Self Building

 1. Conception

-Also known as planning and development stage, conception is one of the most important phases of construction.
-This is basically the point at which the developer dreams up the house they intend to build.
+Also known as the planning and development stage, conception is one of the most important phases of construction.
+This is the point at which the developer dreams up the house they intend to build.

 Conception may also involve buying land and finalizing initial concept pre-designs for the project.
 It is advisable to determine the project’s vision at this stage.